Canada Research Chairs

 - 2019 Addendum to the 2006 Canadian Human Rights Settlement Agreement

-- CRC Program statistics
+- CRC Program Representation Statistics

 As reflected in our public endorsement of the Dimensions program charter principles, Mount Allison University is committed to equity, diversity, and inclusion (EDI) related to the Canada Research Chairs Program and the broader research enterprise of the university.